exercism/perl5/concepts/arrays-and-lists/introduction.md

 # Introduction

 Arrays and lists contain an ordered collection of scalars.
+Outside of using references (which will be covered in a separate concept), this means that arrays and lists are always flat i.e. they cannot contain other arrays or lists.

+In most cases, lists are surrounded by parentheses `()` with their elements separated by commas `,`.

+An array variable is usually populated by assigning a list to it e.g. `my @names = ('Alice', 'Bob', 'Charlie');`.

 Elements of an array or list can be accessed by specifying indexes via a subscript e.g. `('Alice', 'Bob', 'Charlie')[1] # 'Bob'`.

 Indexes in Perl start at `0`.